 Virginia Marijuana Law

 Under Virginia law 18.2-248.1, it is a criminal offense for any person to sell, give, distribute or possess with intent to sell, give, or distribute marijuana.
 Simple possession of marijuana is also unlawful, but it is not criminal.
+In 2024, marijuana will become legal in Virginia.
+For now the penalties for marijuana offenses are as listed below.

 Possession with Intent to Distribute Marijuana (“PWID”)